 Writing

 At Ashbrook School, we want our children to become confident, creative and expressive writers.
 We want them to develop a love of writing, building on their starting points and developing a wide range of skills.
-We use the programme ‘Wordsmith’ from Active Learn as a planning tool to ensure all lessons are carefully sequenced so that children build on their knowledge, understanding and skills.
-We ensure children have the opportunity to write a range of genres and for different purposes.
-Each unit of writing has been designed to ensure that we allow all of our children the opportunity for extended writing.
-At the end of each unit, an independent piece of writing will be completed by each child.
+From EYFS to KS1, children complete a unit of work based on high-quality fiction, non-fiction, and poetry texts and have the opportunity to range a range of genres and for different purposes.
+Each unit starts with an ‘inspire day’ which sparks the curiosity and imagination of the children and helps them to bring their learning to life.
+Throughout each unit, the children develop their knowledge and skills and apply them into their independent practice to become confident writers.
+We ensure that we allow all of our children the opportunity for extended writing and all children complete an independent piece of writing at the end of each unit of learning.
 This is then used to inform future planning to ensure that all children meet their aspirational targets.
 Children have the opportunity to embed their learning through applying their writing skills across other curriculum areas.

 Handwriting

-At Ashbrook School, we teach handwriting using the ‘Letterjoin’ handwriting programme which supports the National Curriculum 2014 requirements for handwriting.
+At Ashbrook School, we teach handwriting in line with RWI letter formation.
+This supports the National Curriculum 2014 requirements for handwriting.

 Statutory requirements for Year One: